shouvikbj/My-Updated-Portfolio/README.md

 # My Portfolio

-An web app (PWA) to showcase all of my Projects, Works and Skills
+## An web app (PWA) to showcase some of my Mainline and Featured Projects, Works and Skills